Theories of Liability

 Accident Reconstruction

-Reconstruction uses an in-depth scientific approach, combining engineering and physics principles, to help determine the cause of an accident and who may be at fault.
+Collision reconstruction uses an in-depth scientific approach, combining engineering and physics principles to help determine the cause of an accident and who was at fault.
+Investigators consider factors such as the size and weight of each vehicle, speed of the vehicles, the weather and road conditions, skid marks, average reaction times, and more to understand how the crash occurred.

 Some Questions We Frequently Hear From Prospective Truck Accident Clients